Cherry Hill, New Jersey

 Cherry Hill is a township within Camden County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 74,553, an increase of 3,508 (+4.9%) from the 2010 census count of 71,045, which in turn reflected an increase of 1,080 (+1.5%) from the 69,965 counted in the 2000 census.
-As of 2020, the township was the state's 12th most populous municipality and the largest in Camden County, after having been the state's 14th most-populous municipality and the county's second largest in the 2010 Census, and was ranked 13th in 2000.

-Cherry Hill Township is a suburb of Philadelphia and is part of South Jersey and the Delaware Valley (Greater Philadelphia) metropolitan statistical area.
-The previous decline of downtown Camden spawned the transformation of Cherry Hill Township into an edge city and one of the Delaware Valley’s main commercial centers, including the prominent Cherry Hill Mall being located in Cherry Hill Mall CDP within the township.
+As a suburb of Philadelphia, the township is part of the South Jersey and Delaware Valley regions.
+Cherry Hill Township grew during the mid-20th century suburbanization, becoming one of the Delaware Valley's main commercial centers, including the Cherry Hill Mall.
+As of the 2020 United States census, the township's population was 74,553.

 History

 The area now known as Cherry Hill was originally settled by the Lenni-Lenape Native Americans before being displaced by the first settlers from England, namely Quaker followers of William Penn who arrived in the late 17th century.

 The first settlement was a small cluster of homes named Colestown, in the perimeters of what is now the Colestown Cemetery on the corner of Route 41 (King's Highway) and Church Road.
-The municipality was founded on February 25, 1844, in Gloucester County as Delaware Township from half of the area of Waterford Township and became part of Camden County at its creation some two weeks later on March 13, 1844.
+The municipality was incorporated on February 25, 1844, at a town meeting as part of Gloucester County as Delaware Township from half of the area of Waterford Township and became part of Camden County at its creation some two weeks later on March 13, 1844.
 Portions of the township were taken to form Stockton Township (February 23, 1859) and Merchantville (March 3, 1874).
 At its territorial peak, Delaware Township included all of modern-day Cherry Hill Township, as well as the neighborhood of North Camden and the municipalities of Merchantville and Pennsauken (including Petty's Island in the Delaware River).

+Ellisburg, named for the Ellis family who settled the area, served as the social and political hub of Delaware Township.
+Now located at the intersection of King's Highway and Route 70, Ellisburg grow to include a general store, a blacksmith, residential homes and a tavern.
+The tavern, founded by Isaac Ellis, would later be bought by John Ilg and renamed the Ellisburg Inn.
+The inn became a popular stagecoach shop until 1881, when the railroad between Philadelphia and Medford was completed.
+Ellisburg was also the home of Delaware Township's first school, the Ellisburg School, which was built in 1831.
+The school also hosted town meetings until 1885, when the first town hall was built.
+The inn, general store and school were demolished in 1938 to make room for the Ellisburg traffic circle.

+Large family farms grew around Delaware Township in the 19th century, supplied by Haddonfield, Merchantville, Colestown and Ellisburg, and powered by mills such as the Kay-Evans mill at present-day Croft Farm.
+Much of the produce was grown for the Campbell's Soup company in Camden.

-The township's population grew rapidly after World War II and continued to increase until the 1980s.
+The township's population and economy boomed after World War II and continued to increase until the 1980s.
 Today, the municipality's population is stable, with new development generally occurring in pockets of custom luxury houses or through the rehabilitation and adaptive reuse of commercial and industrial areas.